maiahirsch/maiahirsch.github.io/docs/lab1.md

 ### Task 2: SEND_THREE_FLOATS

-The <mark>SEND_THREE_FLOATS</mark> command instructs the board to transmit three floating-point values to the computer.
-This command was implemented as an extension of the existing <mark>SEND_TWO_INTS</mark> command that was already provided.
+The SEND_THREE_FLOATS command instructs the board to transmit three floating-point values to the computer.
+This command was implemented as an extension of the existing SEND_TWO_INTS command that was already provided.
 I modified the original implementation to support floating-point values instead of integers.
 The three floating-point values are transmitted and printed to the serial monitor for verification.

 ![Lab 1B Task 2](assets/lab1btask2answer2.png)
 ![Lab 1B Task 2](assets/lab1btask2code.png)

 ### Task 3:GET_TIME_MILLIS

-I added a new command, <mark>GET_TIME_MILLIS</mark>, that makes the robot respond with the current time (in milliseconds) formatted as a string.
+I added a new command, GET_TIME_MILLIS, that makes the robot respond with the current time (in milliseconds) formatted as a string.
 In the C code, I added `GET_TIME_MILLIS` to the `CommandTypes` enum and implemented a new `case GET_TIME_MILLIS:` in the command handler.
 In the Python code, I added the corresponding command entry in `cmd_types.py` so I could send the command from my notebook.

 I used `millis()` to get the current time since the board started running, converted it into a string with a `"T:"` prefix, and wrote it to the **string TX characteristic** (and also printed it to the serial monitor for debugging).
 On the computer side, I sent the command and verified that the received string matched the expected format.